Suitceyes-Project-Code/Tactile-Board-Listener/README.md

 # Tactile Board Listener
-This repository contains code for the Python scripts that are responsible for listening for messages that arrive from the Tactile Board application through the MQTT message bus.
+This repository contains code for the Python scripts that are responsible for listening for messages that arrive from the Tactile Board<sup>[1](#ft_1)</sup> application through the MQTT message bus.

 ## Requirements
 - For USB: PyCmdMessenger (https://pypi.org/project/PyCmdMessenger/)